Reliance plans to invest $2.40 billion in West Bengal over three years

 By Dhwani Pandya

-Mumbai, Nov 21 (Reuters) - India's Reliance Industries plans to invest 200 billion rupees ($2.40 billion) in eastern state of West Bengal over next three years to expand Reliance's telecom, retail, energy businesses in the state, Chairman Mukesh Ambani said on Tuesday.
+Mumbai, Nov 21 (Reuters) - India's Reliance Industries plans to invest 200 billion Indian rupees ($2.40 billion) in the eastern state of West Bengal over next three years to expand its telecom, retail and energy businesses there, Chairman Mukesh Ambani said on Tuesday.

-After investing close to 450 billion rupees ($5.40 billion) in the state of West Bengal, Reliance would be making additional investments for rapid roll out of its 5G network, expansion of retail stores and for setting up compressed biogas plants, Ambani said in a speech at the Bengal Global Business Summit.
+After having invested close to 450 billion rupees ($5.40 billion) in West Bengal, Reliance would be making additional investments for a rapid roll out of its 5G network, the expansion of retail stores and for setting up compressed biogas plants, Ambani said in a speech at the Bengal Global Business Summit.

-Reliance has so far covered 98.8% of the population of the state with its 5G telecom network, enabling use of artificial intelligence, cloud computing and other disruptive technologies to modernise its economy, Ambani said.
+Reliance's 5G telecom network so far covers 98.8% of the population of the state, enabling the use of artificial intelligence, cloud computing and other disruptive technologies to modernise its economy, Ambani said.

 ((dhwani.p@thomsonreuters.com;))